OpaqueGlass/syplugin-anMCPServer/README.md

 - Q: Does the plugin support authentication?
   - Version v0.2.0 now supports authentication.
 After setting the authentication token in the plugin settings, the MCP client needs to configure the `authorization` request header with the value `Bearer YourToken`;

-- Q: What is the connection count?
-  - In SSE mode, this represents an active SSE connection.
-Due to clients not disconnecting properly or unknown software connections, the count may fluctuate;
-  - In Streamable HTTP mode and the current plugin implementation, the connection count is always 0;

 - Q: Can it be used in Docker?
   - No, the plugin relies on a Node.js environment and does not support running on mobile devices or Docker.